If money makes your brain loud, you do not need more detail. You need clarity at the right level.

 This matters too.

+Debt feels heavier when it stays abstract.
 Tracking it makes it concrete.
 Concrete things can be worked with.

 Keep the list short.